7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is designed to be durable so it won’t fall apart in water, leading to the possibility of clogging your pipes.
+Dental floss is crafted to be tough, which means it won’t split in water, causing possible blockages in your pipes.

 7. Paper towels

-The bottom line is that flushing any of these seven items can lead to blocked drains and damaged pipes within your home’s plumbing system that will result in a significant expense to you.
-Be mindful of the items you pour down your toilet.
+If you flush any of these seven items will eventually lead to blocked drains or damaged pipelines within your plumbing system which comes at an unforetold cost to the homeowner.
+Be aware of the things you flush down the toilet.

 Item | Reason for not Flushing |